hasanmoudud/geocompr/main.md

 ```

 Please refer to @obe_postgis_2015 for a detailed explanation of the spatial SQL query.
-Finally, it is good practice to close the database connection.
+Finally, it is good practice to close the database connection as follows:^[
-Here, it is even more important since the free plan of QGIS Cloud allows only ten users to access the database at the same time.
+It is important to close the connection here because QGIS Cloud (free version) allows only ten concurrent connections.
+]

 ```r